 On April 10, 2017, Conyers Park entered into an Agreement and Plan of Merger (the "Merger Agreement") to affect the Business Combination.
 Pursuant to the Merger Agreement, we paid an aggregate amount of \$730,125,000 at the consummation of the Business Combination with respect to the shares of common stock, par value \$0.01 per share, of Atkins (the "Atkins Common Stock") (which does not include any shares issuable pursuant to Exercised Option Shares (as defined in the Merger Agreement)), and the Exercised Option Shares, subject to customary purchase price adjustments (the "Merger Consideration").
 The Merger Consideration consisted of, and was allocated between, 10,250,000 shares of our common stock (at a reference price of \$10.00 per share) and an amount of cash equal to the Merger Consideration minus \$102,500,000.
-The shares of Class A common stock of Conyers Park issued and outstanding at July 7, 2017 (the "Closing") were canceled and converted automatically into the right to receive one share of our common stock, subject to certain exceptions.
-Each warrant to purchase shares of Conyers Park common stock.
+The shares of Class A common stock of Conyers Park issued and outstanding at July 7, 2017 (the "Closing") were canceled and converted automatically into the right to receive one share of our common stock issued and outstanding at the Closing were converted into a warrant to purchase our common stock.